on this page

 Jess is 32 and lives in a remote community.
 She worked as a tour guide until she suffered serious injuries in a car accident.

-After her recovery, Jess found it hard to concentrate or remember things.
+After her recovery, Jess found it hard to concentrate and remember things.
 She was unable to go back to her job.
 She looked for other work and took part in the Community Development Program for 11 months.

 Her condition got worse over time and doctors told her she would be unable to return to work.